Do you see yourself one day working as a Spanish teacher?

 Discover the culture of ancient AmerIndian civilisations in Mexico.

 Mexico is a truly globalized country and boasts the largest population in Latin America, making it a great choice to improve your Spanish language skills:

 In order to go to Mexico, all you need is a simple tourist visa which you can buy on arrival, as long as you stay for less than 180 days.

 If you’re staying for any longer, you can apply for a student visa if you’re enrolled in a local university.
-Mexico us one of the cheapest countries to pursue tertiary studies.
+Mexico is one of the cheapest countries in which to pursue tertiary studies.

 It’s also always possible to just sign up directly with a local university.
 In order to do that, you’ll need to begin the process at least a month in advance in order to complete all the necessary steps and forms.
 Once you’re there, and in order to help yourself catch up, you could also choose to take Spanish classes online…

 Discover also how you could incorporate technology into your Spanish teaching…

 If you loved your classes on Mayan civilization and history, why not head to Guatemala?